-iTunes 11 pushed back, Apple expects a release before the end of NovemberAlex Wagner - Deputy Managing Editor, News Desk
+iTunes 11 pushed back, Apple expects a release before the end of NovemberAlex Wagner - Editorial Director of News and Content

 Along with the iPhone 5, Apple announced iTunes 11 at its event last month, saying that the new version would feature things like a cleaner interface and new library view.
 The update was expected to be released in October, but today Apple spokesman Tom Neumayr told CNET that iTunes 11 is now due before the end of November.
 The reason for the delay, according to Neumayr, is that iTunes 11 is taking longer than Apple had expected and that the company wants to take the time "to get it right."
 The full statement:

 "The new iTunes is taking longer than expected and we wanted to take a little extra time to get it right.
 We look forward to releasing this new version of iTunes with its dramatically simpler and cleaner interface, and seamless integration with iCloud before the end of November."